jbots/kicad-jb-public/.github/ISSUE_TEMPLATE/symbol-footprint-creation-notes.md

 - [ ] Check whether the required parts exist.
 - [ ] Check whether an identical part exists with a different part number.
 These should be added as an [alias](https://kicad-pcb.org/libraries/klc/S6.2/).

-If the part already exists, check that:
+If either the symbol or footprint already exists, check that:

-- [ ] Symbol and footprint are correct according to the datasheet.
+- [ ] Symbol and footprint are correct and suitable according to the datasheet.
 - [ ] Symbol has the [footprint filter properly set](https://kicad-pcb.org/libraries/klc/S5.2/).
 - [ ] Symbol and footprint pin mapping is correct for this part.
 - [ ] Footprint has a [3D model set](https://kicad-pcb.org/libraries/klc/F9.3/).